testerslol123/Pokerbot/README.md

 ### Starting the bot
 1. Download the zipfile and extract it
 2. Run the "Pokerbot.bat" file (if you get an error here, make sure you have the latest version of java installed https://java.com/en/download/)
-3. In the cmd window that pops up, type in how long you want the bot to run (minutes) and press enter
+3. In the cmd window that pops up, type in how long you want the bot to run (runtime) and press enter
 4. Open your game in chrome and start a poker game
 5. Now you need to make sure that the gameboard is visible.
 If your screen is big enough just do it like this (expand your browser so the whole board is visible).